 Deliver Extremely Important News in Person

 Whether the news is extremely good or bad news, whenever possible, very important information is best delivered in person.
 If your company is downsizing or has expanded overseas, news such as this is paramount to the future of the business, as well as all those who are part of it.
 As such, it's best communicated in person in a matter-of-fact tone and context.
-It's important to know when an email or voicemail isn't appropriate.

 Be Timely in Your Delivery